Resistance-Lab/resistancelab_data/analysis/0001-use-of-force/README.md

 For each a melted data source has been added.
 We have also created a data mapping as the source spreadsheet implies a hierarchy of data that doesn't make sense out of context.

-Reading the User Guide is essential to intepret these stats.
+Reading the User Guide is essential to interpret these stats.